CSALabsAutomation/azure-cosmosdb-lab/steps/06_authoring-azure-cosmos-db-stored-procedures-for-multi-document-transactions/documentation.md

 In this lab, you will author and execute multiple stored procedures within your Azure Cosmos DB instance.
 You will explore features unique to JavaScript stored procedures such as throwing errors for transaction rollback, logging using the JavaScript console and implementing a continuation model within a bounded execution environment.

-> If this is your first lab and you have not already completed the setup for the lab content see the instructions for [Account Setup](00-account_setup.md) before starting this lab.
+> If this is your first lab and you have not already completed the setup for the lab content see the instructions of previous labs before starting this lab.

 ## Author Simple Stored Procedures